 As mentioned earlier, we are all consumers to some degree, and it’s highly likely you will already have your own favorite e-commerce websites or services.
 Consider what makes you use these companies time and time again – what you enjoy about their provision and what sets them apart from other firms.
 By analyzing the tools and practices used by your favorite services, you can effectively ‘borrow’ elements of their operations to improve your own.

 In truth, the customer experience goes far beyond just the function and form of your website but taking a close look at your current operations should let you identify other, subsequent areas for improvement.
-If you’re in any doubt about how to improve, consider hiring the services of a professional web development company that will be able to give you advice and ideas.
+If you’re in any doubt about how to improve, consider hiring the services of a professional web development company that will be able to give you advice and ideas, or try customer experience management software.